JasonSanford/geojson-google-maps/README.md

 #### Constructor Parameters
 @param {Object} geojson
 A valid GeoJSON object.
 One of Point, LineString, Polygon, MultiPolygon, Feature, GeometryCollection, FeatureCollection.
 See the official spec at http://geojson.org.
 GeoJSON examples below.
- 	Samples:

-@param? {Object} options
+@param? {Object} options - Optional
 Options for the specific type of Google Maps vector (Marker, Polyline, Polygon).
 If none specified, boring black vectors and red markers will be created - Optional.
-Samples Below
+Samples Below.

 #### GeoJSON Examples
 	{